lmullen/jsr/_source/issues/vol14/webb.markdown

-Christians drew on biblical doctrine to support segregation, I uncovered no evidence of rabbis who used their pulpits to propagate racist doctrine or of laypersons who espoused a Jewish equivalent of the "segregationist folk theology" described by Paul Harvey.
+Christians drew on biblical doctrine to support segregation, I uncovered no evidence of rabbis who used their pulpits to propagate racist doctrine or of laypersons who espoused a Jewish equivalent of the "segregationist folk theology" described by Paul Harvey.[^2]

 Another way to approach this debate might be to ask a counterfactual question.
 To what extent would Jews have taken an initiative in